+Here and after we assume that $\De \ne \varnothing$.
 By passing to a subprogression of $D$ if necessary, we may assume that there is a pair of sets $\cF$ realizing the maximum distance $td$ in $D$.
 By flipping the belonging relation of a single element in $[n]$ to each set from $\cF$ simultaneously and then relabeling, we may further assume that $\varnothing \in \cF$ and $[td] \in \cF$.
-Define the auxiliary subfamily
+Introduce the auxiliary subfamily

 To upper bound $|\cF|$, we are to show that $|\cF \setminus \cF'|$ is small; and to upper bound $|\cF'|$ by analyzing its intersection pattern and applying the Frankl--Wilson and the Deza--Erd\H{o}s--Frankl theorems.